Network Address Translation (NAT)

 Using Port Address Translation, a single external IP address may serve as the default gateway for a network of internal private IP addresses, each of which uses a different port number.

-This is the most common version of NAT in use today and is often referred to by the name "NAT Overload."
+This is the most common version of Network Address Translation in use today and is often referred to by the name “NAT Overload.”
 A global (public) IP address and a custom port are chosen dynamically to facilitate communication.

 Each private IP address and port must be translated to a public IP address, and the port must be recorded in a separate NAT table entry in the router.

 Advantages of NAT

 - It helps conserve the limited pool of IPv4 addresses by allowing multiple devices to share a single public IP address.